Ryan-Rhys/Mrk_335/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-This code repository contains all source code for the paper given in the title, where we interpolate the gaps in the observational lightcurves of Mrk 335 using a Gaussian process and use these "GP Lightcurves" to perform a cross-correlation analysis.
-The gif below shows the process for obtaining boostrap uncertainty estimates on the parameters for the power law fits to the Gaussian process structure functions.
+This repo contains all source code for the paper "Modelling the Multiwavelength Variability of Mrk 335 using Gaussian Processes
+" available here (https://arxiv.org/abs/2103.06838).
+We interpolate the gaps in the observational lightcurves of Mrk 335 using a Gaussian process and use these "GP Lightcurves" to perform a cross-correlation analysis.
+The gif below shows the process for obtaining bootstrap uncertainty estimates on the parameters for the power law fits to Gaussian process structure functions of each waveband.

 <p align="center">
   <img width="600" src="bootstrap_slowish.gif" title="Bootstrap Uncertainty Computation">